 In terms of wine, Alghero is home to some terrific vineyards.
 The most famous one is Tenute Sella e Mosca, founded in 1899.
 You can go on a wine tour that can last up to 3 hours and the price varies between €15 and €50 depending on how many tastings you opt for.

-QUINTILIO – a bit outside of the city and overlooking the sea, it only serves grilled fish and seafood.
-A bit pricey but perfect for a romantic night out.
+QUINTILIO – A bit outside of the city and overlooking the sea, it only serves grilled fish and seafood.
+Pricey but perfect for a romantic night out.